I had never before had a dinner quite like our last in Vancouver, so it warranted this very special post.

 Rose is blind.
 And for the next hour or so, so were we.

 Rose led us to our table, where we proceeded to familiarize ourselves with our surroundings.
-We felt our table and speculated on how many tables might be in the room based on the noise.
-My drink wound up being a refreshingly light and slightly fruity cocktail.
-Feeling in the bowl that was placed in front of me, I discovered a salad.
+We felt our table and speculated on how many others might be in the room based on the noise.
+My drink arrived, and I took a tentative sip.
+My mouth was rewarded with a refreshingly light and slightly fruity cocktail.
+Feeling in the bowl that was also placed in before me, I discovered a salad.

 We couldn’t use sight to see if we had gotten all of the food off the plates; we had to use our fingers.
 Aaron and I always swap sips of our drinks, and that was fun to coordinate.
 It took more time and lots of communication to not wind up with one of them in our laps.